sudhin99/DataEnggProject/Capstone_project_healthcare_analytics/CapstoneProjectDetails.md

-# Kolkata Private Hospital Analytics Platform - Synthetic Dataset 2025
+# Hospital Analytics Platform - Synthetic Dataset 2025

 This synthetic dataset is designed for a Data Engineering capstone project using Python, SQL, ETL, and Data Warehouse concepts.